paybyrd/card-collect-js/README.md

 				const cardCollect = await CardCollect({
 					displayErrors: true, // Optional.
 It will display error messages automatically without any extra configurations
 					onFieldChange: handleFieldChange, // Optional.
 It will retrieve an object with metadata to perform extra validations
-					validateOnChange: false // Optional [default false].
+					validateOnChange: true // Optional [default true].
 It will validate on change even before form submission
 					displayHelpIcons: true, // Optional [default false].
 It will display the CVV and Expiry Date placeholder icons inside the input,
-					handleCardValuesOnSubmit: true, // Optional [default false].
-It will not tokenize the card by default and it will return the card data so the consumer can submit as it's needed
 					i18nMessages: { // Optional [default null].
 It will override the default validation messages before submitting fields so it can be translated to different languages
 						requiredField: 'Validation message that overrides the default one',
 						invalidCardNumber: 'Validation message that overrides the default one',